 To make these easy taquito flautas, spread a couple tablespoons of filling on a softened tortilla.
 The filling for these is nutritious fiber-rich pinto beans mashed with chipotle pepper, onion, cilantro, and a bit of cheddar cheese.
 Fold the tortilla over and roll up like you would a rug.
 Spray the rolls with a healthy cooking spray, (affiliate link) and then bake until crunchy crisp.
 Baked, not fried–much better for us!

-While the filled rollups bake, mush avocado and purchased green salsa into guacamole.
+While the filled rollups bake, mash avocado and purchased green salsa into guacamole.
 Two ingredients, three minutes.
 Easy-tasty.
+For a creamy sauce that you can dip or drizzle over the taquitos, make this quick and easy avocado crema.

 As appetizers or for a light supper, serve your crispy baked taquito flautas with the simple guacamole and shredded lettuce.
 If you wish, add matchstick cuts of jicama too.

-These healthy taquitos are plenty sturdy for travel.
+These healthy taquitos are plenty sturdy to take to a picnic.
 Just tuck them in a container and be ready to share.
 Serve with refreshing Ginger Beer Mexican Mules, with or without tequila.

 Baked Taquito Flautas with Simple Guacamole recipe notes:

-- If you can’t find tortillas made with both corn and wheat flour, roll your skinny taco burritos with either corn tortillas, or your favorite whole wheat flour tortilla.
+- Roll your skinny taco burritos with either corn tortillas or your favorite whole wheat flour tortilla.
 (If you use flour tortillas, double the filling recipe.)

 - For baking spray, I’ve converted to avocado oil cooking spray instead of canola oil spray.
 There is no comparison in flavor and quality.
 Plus, I’ve been reading about canola oil and am steering away from it.
 Definitely avocado oil is a healthier oil.
 You can also use a quality olive oil spray.

-- I make these super easy with canned pinto beans, cooking spray, and purchased salsa verde.
-If you’re planning ahead (so rarely me), cook your beans and make salsa verde from scratch.
+- Make these super easy with canned pinto beans, cooking spray, and purchased salsa verde.
+If you’re planning ahead (so rarely me), cook your beans from scratch and make salsa verde from scratch.

 - Follow me on Instagram!
 It’s my favorite!